 Unemployment decreased in the 2nd quarter

-According to Statistics Estonia, in the 2nd quarter of 2011, the unemployed persons numbered 92,000 and the unemployment rate was 13.3%.
-Nearly a third of the unemployed have been without work for two years or more.
+According to Statistics Estonia, in the 2nd quarter of 2010, the estimated number of unemployed persons was 128,000 and the unemployment rate 18.6%.
+Unemployment decreased for the first time after a continuous growth of nearly two years.

 For further information:

 More detailed data have been published in the Statistical Database.